-Salama, a cameraman for the Hamas-run station, and fellow Al-Aqsa cameraman Mahmoud al-Kumi were killed when an Israeli missile hit their car in the Al-Shifaa neighborhood of central Gaza, the station and other news organizations reported.
-Al-Kumi and Salama had completed an assignment at Al-Shifaa Hospital as part of their coverage of Israeli airstrikes in the neighborhood, Mohammed Thouraya, head of Al-Aqsa TV, told The Associated Press.
+Hussam Salama, a Palestinian cameraman for the Hamas-run station Al-Aqsa TV, and fellow Al-Aqsa cameraman Mahmoud al-Kumi were killed when an Israeli missile hit their car in central Gaza on November 20, 2012, the station and other news organizations reported.
+Al-Kumi and Salama had completed an assignment at Al-Shifaa Hospital as part of their coverage of Israeli air strikes in the neighborhood, Mohammed Thouraya, head of Al-Aqsa TV, told The Associated Press.
 The journalists’ car was marked "TV" with neon-colored letters, the station said.
-Al-Kumi and Salama suffered severe burns and died at Al-Shifaa Hospital, news reports said.
+Al-Kumi and Salama suffered severe burns and died at Al-Shifaa Hospital later that day, news reports said.

 Neither Leibovich nor the IDF blog entry provided any supporting details for the assertions.
-An IDF spokesman said he could not respond immediately to CPJ queries seeking further information about its claims.
 Samir Abu Mohsin, head of programming for Al-Aqsa, told CPJ that the IDF allegations were false, that the two cameramen performed no military functions, and that they were on assignment in a civilian area when they were killed.